ROCm/amdsmi/README.md

 After this command, the file in `py-interface/amdsmi_wrapper.py` will be automatically updated on each compile.

-Note: To be able to re-generate python wrapper you need several tools installed on your system: clang-14, clang-format, libclang-dev
+Note: To be able to re-generate python wrapper you need several tools installed on your system: clang-14, clang-format, libclang-dev, and ***python3.7 or newer***.

 Note: python_wrapper is NOT automatically re-generated.
 You must run `cmake` with `-DBUILD_WRAPPER=on` argument.